WLTP > Electric > Audi Australia

 Worldwide Harmonised Light-Duty Vehicles Test Procedure (WLTP)

+The Worldwide Harmonised Light-Duty Vehicle Test Procedure (WLTP) is a laboratory test designed to measure the fuel consumption, emissions, range and electric consumption of vehicles.
 The test uses a standardised cycle and conditions to provide more accurate and comparable results between different vehicles, and is more realistic than the previous test (NEDC).
 However, it's important to note that the WLTP does not precisely replicate real-world driving conditions.

 WLTP explained on video.